 The Rise of State-Sponsored Programs (Mid-20th Century)

-A critical turning point came in 1951 with the “Decision to Reform the Education System.”
-This landmark legislation emphasized the importance of providing educational opportunities for all citizens, regardless of ability.
-Notably, the document mandated the creation of specialized schools for students with visual and hearing impairments.
-This marked a significant shift from the previous neglect of disability education and signified the government’s commitment to building a support system.
+A critical milestone was the “Decision to Reform the Education System” (1951).
+This landmark legislation emphasized educational equity for all citizens.
+It mandated the creation of specialized schools for students with visual and hearing impairments, moving away from previous neglect toward a structured, state-run system.

 The Birth of a State-Run System